platformsh/platformsh-docs/docs/src/administration/users.md

 Users can still see projects that they can't access if they have the [**List projects** permission](#organization-user-permissions).

-The organization owner has **Project admin** access on all the organization's projects by default.
+By default, organization owners have **Project admin** access on all of the projects within their organization.

 #### View a user's permissions across all of the projects in your organization